strapdata/elassandra-operator/README.md

 ## Debugging

-The operator image can be build we debug enabled :
+The operator image can be built we debug enabled :
 ```bash
 ./gradlew dockerBuild -PoperatorEnabledDebug=true -PoperatorDebugSuspend=false
 ```